1. Summary

 The recording of pension flows in national accounts is complicated.
 In economic statistics, we recognise that employment-related pensions are a component of compensation of employees.
 These amounts, which include both employers’ contributions and parts of employees’ own wages, and salaries earmarked for pension contributions, are recorded as if they were initially paid to households, even if in practice the money was transferred by the employer directly to their pension scheme.
 Such rearrangement allows comprehensive measurement of labour remuneration and treats pensions as a form of deferred income for households.

-The first step for fiscal statistics is therefore to record pension managers’ or employers’, actual expenditure on pension contributions.
+The first step for fiscal statistics is therefore to record pension managers' or employers', actual expenditure on pension contributions.
 The data for this would generally come from the same sources as used to measure other types of expenditure by public sector units.
-For example, the vast majority of units classified to central government report their expenditure through HM Treasury’s Online System for Central Accounting and Reporting (OSCAR), whereas local government units would report theirs through the Ministry of Housing, Communities and Local Government data collection.
+For example, the vast majority of units classified to central government report their expenditure through HM Treasury's Online System for Central Accounting and Reporting (OSCAR), whereas local government units would report theirs through the department responsible for the local government data collection, presently the Ministry of Housing, Communities and Local Government.

 Under the gross presentation, we then add other transactions of pension administrators.
 Their recording adds some circularity, arising from rearrangement of transactions through the household sector in ESA 2010-based statistics and the view of contributions as revenue from the pension fund sector point of view.
-As shown by Table 1, the elimination of intra-public sector flows and rearranged transactions leaves a relatively small set of revenue and expenditure categories which impact the fiscal aggregate, public sector net borrowing (PSNB).
+As shown by Table 1, the elimination of intra-public sector flows and rearranged transactions leaves a relatively small set of revenue and expenditure categories which impact the fiscal aggregates, public sector current budget deficit (PSCBD) and public sector net borrowing (PSNB).

 The principal transaction in this category is administrators’ interest, or “property income” in statistical terminology.
 For DB schemes, the value of liabilities represents the present, or discounted, value of estimated future payments.
 The fact that these payments are nearer as the time passes means that expenditure should be recorded each period to reflect the unwinding of the discount rate.
 This expenditure is treated as property income payable by the administrator.
-For government-managed schemes where a nominal rate of 5% is used in calculating the present value of pension liabilities, the unwinding of the discount rate is 5% of the opening balance of pension liabilities.
+Conventionally, for government-managed schemes, the unwinding of the discount rate is estimated as the nominal rate used in calculating the present value of pension liabilities times the opening balance of pension liabilities.
 For schemes managed by public corporations, the unwinding of the discount rate is based on the rate advised by the scheme’s actuary.

 On the revenue side of the accounts, property income receivable by pension administrators is recorded.
 In principle, it is simply the value of interest and dividends received by pension schemes from its investment portfolio.
-To apply a consistent approach in valuing income and expenditure, for government-managed DB schemes, we use the long-term nominal interest rate of 5% on the opening balance of investment assets to estimate the value of property income receivable.
+To apply a consistent approach in valuing income and expenditure, for government-managed DB schemes, we use the statistical interest rate consistent with that used in deriving the present value of pension obligations, times the opening balance of investment assets, to estimate the value of property income receivable.
 For other public schemes, the values of property income receivable are derived from accounting sources.
-Just as with the expenditure, the nominal rate of 5% may not reflect the actual return on scheme’s investment in the short and medium term.
+Just as with the expenditure, the nominal rate may not reflect the actual return on scheme’s investment in the short and medium term.
 However, it is important to remember that pension schemes exist for long periods of time, typically decades.
-The choice of a 5% (3% real) rate is based on empirical observations of rates faced by schemes in the long term, as noted in Section 4 of the 2018 Ageing Report.
+The choice of a rate is therefore based on empirical observations of rates faced by schemes in the past and long-run projections of future rates.

 We also need to know how much of the interest income of pension administrators is associated with UK Government debt securities, to consolidate inter-public sector flows.
 These more granular data are rarely available in accounting sources and we use pension surveys to estimate the amounts that need to be consolidated on a public sector level.